 - not more than three articles from one issue of a periodical

-- Photocopied materials may not be placed on reserve every semester without seeking permission.
+- Photocopied materials may not be placed on reserve every semester without permission.

-- The same materials may not be used for more than one course.
+- Materials may not be used for more than one course.

-- Faculty members should not repeatedly photocopy excerpts from one periodical or author without seeking permission.
+- Faculty should not repeatedly photocopy from one periodical or author without permission.

-There are two options for distributing the content to students:
+Two alternate options for distributing content to students are:

-1. Course Pack – Connie will seek permission to photocopy selections from books, journals, etc. in print.
-The library will pay the licensing fees for these permissions.
-These selections will be bound into a course pack.
-The course pack will be offered for sale at the bookstore.
+2. Course Pack – Library staff will seek permission to photocopy selections.
+The library will pay licensing fees for course packs.
+Selections will be bound into a course pack and offered for sale at the bookstore.

-The automated library system tracks the number of times individual reserves have been checked out.
-These statistics are e-mailed to you at the end of each semester.
-They are also available for review throughout the semester at Circulation.
+The library system tracks the number of times reserves have been checked out.
+Statistics are e-mailed to faculty at the end of the semester.
 We cannot report statistics for e-reserves at this time.